-A) For the strongest pitch, you should pitch it low to the ground (shorten the cord at the corners as much as possible), use the optional stake out points around the base to spread the load and deploy the peak guylines.
-Orient the guylines towards the long sides of the tent to support those larger walls.
-For extreme conditions, you can add a second peak guyline by tying cord inside the peaks and running it out the vents.
-This way you can guyout each peak from two directions, which makes it extremely strong.
+For the most weather resistant pitch, you should pitch it low to the ground (shorten the cord at the corners as much as possible), use the optional stake out points around the base to spread the load, and deploy the side panel and peak guylines.

 Q) How does the X-Mid compare to [some competing tent]?

 The X-Mid geometry is the most volumetrically efficient shape possible.
 Thus, it is impossible to design a lighter tent unless you use lighter materials, fewer features, or make it smaller.
 If you find a more lightweight tent, it likely is a single wall design that isn’t nearly as good in sloppy conditions, or it uses DCF fabric and thus costs at least 2.5x as much.

 Any tent that uses similar materials and is also a double-wall usually is quite a bit heavier.
 Of the few tents that are not, these are always smaller, less featured, or both.
 We could make the X-Mid smaller or less featured too, but its current design is carefully considered so that it is among the lightest tents in its class while still offering a comfortable amount of space and a useful feature set.
 Basically, the weight is similar to the lightest woven double-wall tents out there while providing more space and features.
 To save another two ounces would require large compromises in function or durability, such as hard to use door clips instead of zippers, smaller or omitted vents, and delicate hardware.
 Tents that make these compromises are much less well rounded.